binxio/aws-ssh-tunnel/README.md

 ```
 aws_region: the aws region in which your instances are located.

 aws_profile: the aws profile to use.
+Should have the necessary IAM permissions to perform ec2-instance-connect:SendSSHPublicKey and ssm:StartSession.

 ssh_instance_user: user on the (jump) instance that will be used to set up the SSH session.
 For AWS AMIs, the default user is `ec2-user`.